Automattic/wp-calypso/packages/composite-checkout/README.md

 A placeholder used while checkout is initially loading (when [FormStatus](#FormStatus) is `LOADING`).
 Can be replaced using the `loadingContent` prop of [CheckoutStepGroup](#CheckoutStepGroup).

-### PaymentLogo

-Renders a logo for a credit card.

-Takes two props:

-- `brand: string`.
-This is a lower-case card name, like `visa` or `mastercard`.
-- `isSummary: boolean`.
-If true, will display a more compact version of the logo.

 ### PaymentMethodStep

 A pre-built [CheckoutStep](#CheckoutStep) to select the payment method.
 It does not require any props but any of the [CheckoutStep](#CheckoutStep) props can be overridden by passing them to this component.